 DRS remains committed to the safety, health, and well-being of our employees while ensuring the continuity of our operations.
 We do this by adhering to our three primary goals: keeping our employees and their families safe; mitigating risk associated with interruption of suppliers' materials; and maintaining our commitment to our customers.
-We continue to protect our employees in the facilities by maintaining physical separation of the essential employees into smaller work zones and quarantining of a zone when there is a concern of potential exposure.
-Our health and safety protocols continue with intra-shift sanitization at each facility, providing PPE to employees, and ensuring employees stay home when not feeling well or when potentially exposed at work or home by providing a special company-paid health emergency leave.
-For non-essential workers we continue to fully support teleworking, and providing the same healthcare leave for their use when needed.
-With the release of the COVID-19 vaccine, we have created a vaccine incentive program for employees where they earn an incentive award when fully vaccinated and may elect to receive the award or donate the award to the American Red Cross.
+Where necessary we continue to maintain physical separation of the essential employees into smaller work zones and quarantining of a zone when there is a concern of potential exposure.
+Our health and safety protocols continue with intra-shift sanitization at each facility, providing PPE to employees, and ensuring employees stay home when not feeling well or when potentially exposed.
+Certain facilities with high vaccination rates have been released to allow for masks optional for those that are vaccinated but we continue to monitor the situation at all facilities to ensure employee safety.
+For non-essential workers we continue to fully support teleworking.
+With the release of the COVID-19 vaccines, we have held vaccine clinics at our major facilities to provide easy access for our employees and have created a vaccine incentive program for them to earn an incentive award when fully vaccinated and allowing them elect to receive the award or donate the award to the American Red Cross.

-We continue to review our mitigation efforts to respond to the changing COVID-19 environment, and are engaged in planning and adapting to a future workforce for when there is a return to normalcy.
-As reported for

-2020, we incurred \$12 million of expenditures to include paid leave, personal protective equipment and other cleaning measures, facility filtration systems and social and physical distancing efforts, including the use of zones and subzones for manufacturing facilities.
-From January 1, 2021 through March 31, 2021, we have incurred an additional \$3 million of expenditures related to ensuring a safe work environment for our employees.
+We continue to review our mitigation efforts to respond to the changing COVID-19 environment, and are engaged in planning and adapting to a future workforce for when the infection rates diminish.
+As reported for 2020, we incurred \$12 million of expenditures to include paid leave, personal protective equipment and other cleaning measures, facility filtration systems and social and physical distancing efforts.
+From January 1, 2021 through June 30, 2021, we have incurred an additional \$5 million of expenditures related to ensuring a safe work environment for our employees.